nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * E.g. `Aaron & Tan` will return all persons with either `Aaron` or `Tan` in their names.
 * Without the use of delimiter `&`, all keywords following the `FLAG` will be used in the search.
   * E.g. `Aaron Tan` will only return persons with `Aaron Tan` in their names.
-* Clients with matching keywords in the chosen field will be returned (i.e. OR search).
+* Clients with matching keywords in the chosen field will be returned.
   * E.g. `Hans & Bo` will return person `Hans Sum` and `Bo Yang`.
 * Filter options are set by typing the attribute name after a dash.
-  * E.g. `-phone` filters phone number information of the listed clients.
+  * E.g. `-p` filters phone number information of the listed clients.

 **Examples**:
 * Find `Alex David` and `Alex Yeoh`.